-Justification: It is projected that the number of motorcycle fatalities and unhelmeted motorcycle fatalities will increase by 20 percent and 17 percent respectively from 2010-2012 to 2011-2013.
-Through strategies identified in this HSP, the TSO hopes to reduce the projected increase in these two measures by at least 7 and 9 percent respectively as reflected in these performance target statements.
+Justification: The number of motorcycle fatalities is increasing but unhelmeted fatalities are slightly decreasing.
+Through strategies identified in this HSP, the TSO hopes to reduce motorcycle fatalities and unhelmeted fatalities as reflected in these performance target statements.

-- (8) The increase in the number of motorcyclist fatalities will be mitigated from a three-year (2011-2013) projected average of 18 to a three-year average of 17 by December 31, 2014. - (9) The increase in the number of unhelmeted motorcyclist fatalities will be mitigated from a three-year (2011-2013) projected average of 14 to a three-year average of 13 by December 31, 2014.
+- (8) Decrease the number of motorcyclist fatalities from a three-year (2011-2013) average of 14 to 13 by December 31, 2015. - (9) Decrease the number of unhelmeted motorcyclist fatalities from a three-year (2011-2013) average of 10 to 9 by December 31, 2015.